Facebook Pixel

 What Is a Shooting Star Candlestick Pattern?

-The shooting star candlestick is a bearish reversal pattern and is a significant indicator in technical analysis.
+The shooting star candlestick pattern is a bearish reversal pattern and is a significant indicator in technical analysis.

 This pattern occurs when the market sentiment changes from bullish (positive) to bearish (negative), indicating that the price, which has been rising, is likely to start falling.